-64 Women Count; Global Civil Society Monitoring Report (2013), at (last accessed 30/09/14), http://issuu.com/suba_gnwp/docs/women_count_civil_society_monitorin, p.
-65 it could be argued that very little is changing.
-This is exemplified by a look to the last three years of Global Monitoring Papers that consistently refer to the need to accelerate laws such as the proposed Parity Act and Family Code.
+Women Count; Global Civil Society Monitoring Report(2013), at (last accessed 30/09/14), http://issuu.com/suba\gnwp/docs/women\count\civ-il\society\monitorin, p.75

 Furthermore, Articles 14 and 15 of the Constitution, that promote gender equality in all institutions and sectors of national life, have yet to be fulfilled.
 The recommendations made in the recent Women Count have largely revolved around the need to engage with civil society, and it can be argued that there is a lack of political will to implement existing laws.